 How We Use Your Data

-Your Data is collected in order effectively and properly to manage your account(s) with us.
-We will use the Data for a number of different purposes, including:
+Your Data are collected in order effectively and properly to manage your account(s) with us.
+We will use the Data for a number of different purposes, including;

 (a) to provide to you investment services and to carry out obligations arising from any agreements entered into between you and us;